dainiusjocas/vespa-nearest-neighbor-corner-cases/embedder-poc/README.md

 ### Convert a number to some tensor shape

-A ranking profile `embed2` where `double` is wrapped into a tensor of the required type.
+Check the `embed2` ranking profile where `double` value is wrapped into a tensor of the required type.

 ```shell
 vespa query 'select matchfeatures from sources * where true' \